Macau 2022 to be 'remembered as year nobody went'

 The street circuit features a combination of fast straights and tight corners, with the track's minimum width being only seven metres.

-The meeting, held across 19 and 20 November, also accommodates four-wheel motorsport.
+The meeting, held from 17-19 November, also accommodates four-wheel motorsport.

 Johnston rides for and manages the Ashcourt Racing team and races at the North West 200 and TT, plus the British Supersport championship on short circuits.

-"All the staff in our team get paid, so to pay staff to sit in a hotel room for seven days before the meeting even started would not make sense," explained the Fermanagh native.
+"All the staff in our team get paid, so to pay staff to sit in a hotel room for seven days before the meeting even started would not make sense," added the Fermanagh native.

 "You can only beat whoever is there of course but with no disrespect intended to those taking part, even if you did win it, it would still always be remembered as the year nobody went."